 - Try a combination bath − Many people enjoy a combination of epsom salts and baking soda after cancer treatments for helping to detoxify the body (i.e. add 1 cup baking soda to your bath along with the epsom salts.)
 Another good detoxifying combination is two cups of sea salt, two cups of baking soda, and two cups of Epsom salt.

 Are you a fan of Epsom salt baths?
-Please share your experience or additional tips below in the Comments section.
+Please share your experience or additional tips below in the comments section below.

-Epsom salt baths have astounding health benefits and are an excellent way to destress and detoxify the whole body.
+Epsom salt baths are an excellent way to destress and detoxify the whole body.

-Epsom salts have been shown to improve many conditions associated with inflammation and to provide pain relief by pulling out harmful toxins, and improving both mineral and sulfur balance in the body.
+Epsom salts have been shown to improve many conditions associated with inflammation and to provide pain relief by pulling out harmful toxins.

-Use approximately 1/2 cup of Epsom salts for every 50 pounds of weight (eg. an individual weighing 200 lbs would use around 2 cups of Epsom salts in a bath).
+Use approximately 1/2 cup of Epsom salts for every 50 pounds of weight.